-Next steps
+Next Steps

 At the end of the investigation, depending on the case, the employer may provide the employee under investigation with a report summarising the findings from the investigation, and possibly copies of any witness statements/interview notes and other evidence obtained or reviewed as part of the investigation.
 However, the precise information that is provided will depend on the country in question and specific circumstances of the case.

 Local advice should be taken.
-For example, in Italy, it is recommended not to provide the employee under investigation with a report summarising the investigation findings.
-Also, depending on the case, the company may wish to keep the investigation findings confidential (and rely on legal privilege where available).
+For example, in Singapore, whistleblowers for certain offices e.g. corruption / use of drugs, are granted anonymity in both civil / criminal proceedings.
+Any evidence / notes that may lead to the reveal of such a whistleblower's identity, is to be concealed.
+Depending on the case, the company may wish to keep the investigation findings confidential (and rely on legal privilege where available).

-The company should carefully consider what information it is appropriate to give to the individual who raised the complaint, including whether it is appropriate for them to see the full investigation report, witness statements/interview notes and other evidence, and what further action is needed (if any).
+The company should carefully consider what information it is appropriate to give to the individual who raised the complaint, including whether it is appropriate for them to see the full investigation report, witness statements/ interview notes and other evidence, and what further action is needed (if any).

 In some cases, it may be there is nothing further to be done, or informal action may be sufficient, such as a mediation meeting between two employees or an informal verbal warning.
 In other cases, if the employer is proceeding to a disciplinary hearing, this should be conducted without unreasonable delay and in accordance with the company's disciplinary procedure and local legal requirements.
-For example, in France, any disciplinary action must be taken within two months of the employer finding out about the facts.